Stitch Fix: Fixes #3-5 Reviewed

 I have witnessed this company add a line for men, maternity, plus size, and most recently children, so I felt it would be great to see what was new in the women's department especially now that I was being mindful of how my body felt.
 I still appreciate the service they provide, and see a lot more possibilities in their future, so I moved all of my information to the new affiliate network to start sharing (again) what my experiences have been.
 I scheduled fix #6, so please stay tuned for that to shortly be shared!

 It's all about mindset.
 I had to get my mind in the right place so I could approach this opportunity to have a personal stylist curate little collections that I might not normally choose, have access to, and quite possibly need more than I realized.

-If you're interested in trying Stitch Fix, or want to gift someone the experience, I highly recommend it!
+If you're interested in trying Stitch Fix, or want to gift someone the experience (they have gift cards), I highly recommend it!
 You pay $20 for the styling fee, which goes towards the clothing you purchase (so it's basically a deposit).
 If you decide to purchase all 5 pieces, you get a 25% discount.
 If you need to exchange for a different size or decide to return a few items, you'll use the postage paid envelope that came with your items and pop it in the mail.
 During checkout, you'll make a selection of style/fit/cut/price in addition to 'keep/return/exchange' so your stylist, and StitchFix, learn about you.
 As soon as you finish check out, your next fix gets scheduled to the length of time you've designated (if you chose something other than 'on demand'), so I recommend taking a few minutes to write your stylist a new note for your next package and update your Pinterest board with clothes you actually wear!